Vernon C. Miller: Kansas City Massacre

 Following the Sherman bank robbery, Miller retired from armed robbery in favor of murder for hire, although he continued to keep in contact with his former partners.
 It was through these contacts, specifically Chicago mobster Louis Stacci, that Miller was hired to free former partner Frank Nash from federal custody while he was being transported to Leavenworth Federal Penitentiary.

 On June 17, 1933, Miller and several other unidentified gunmen ambushed federal agents as they arrived at Union Station in Kansas City, Missouri.
 After a brief yet violent gunfight—resulting in the deaths of Nash and four law enforcement officers, as well as the wounding of two others—Miller and the other gunmen fled the scene.

 Although FBI Director J. Edgar Hoover named Charles "Pretty Boy" Floyd and Adam Richetti as participants in the event, the remaining gunmen were never identified.

+In a subsequent conversation, Miller's former employer, Murder, Inc. leader Lepke Buchalter, told FBI agents, "No one will have anything to do with Miller now.
+If he shows up, you will know about it."
+When an FBI agent asked whether Miller was at risk of being, "bumped off", Buchalter, "responded with a knowing look", but said only, "I will have to look into that."